-Cecil from The Straight Dope has a 10-year-old article: Does Microwaving Kill Nutrients in Food and is Microwaving Safe.
+Cecil from The Straight Dope has an article from 2005: Does Microwaving Kill Nutrients in Food and is Microwaving Safe.
 The result of the article is actually that we don't really know for sure but research is being done.
-With that in mind, we proceed:
+With that in mind, we proceed.

 What is a Safe Microwave Oven?